jhegemann/OpenCapsule/README.md

 handling and therefore only supports the image formats supported by your specific installation.
-Check if all PATH variables are set appropriately or adapt the Makefile by informing g++ explicitly where to find the libraries by using the -L option.
+Check if all PATH variables are set appropriately or adapt the Makefile by informing `g++` explicitly where to find the libraries by using the `-L` option.
 Finally, simply type

 ```
 make
 ```

-to compile the project.
+to compile the OpenCapsule sources.
 If you like to set up a more usable working environment also type

 ```